Teach NYC

 • Current pedagogical or clinical employees of the NYC Public Schools are not eligible to participate in the Scholarship Program.

-• Applicants who have already achieved NYS or reciprocal state certification are not eligible to apply.
+• Applicants who have already achieved New York State or reciprocal state certification are not eligible to apply.

-• Awardees must not have benefited from or participated in any other incentive programs administered by the NYC Public Schools (i.e., Loan Forgiveness Program, Teachers of Tomorrow, Intensive Teacher Institute in Bilingual Special Education (ITI-BSE), New York City Teaching Fellows, Teach for America, I-Start, New Visions Urban Teacher Residency Program, Success Via Apprenticeship, Math for America, etc.).
+• Applicants must not have benefited from or participated in any other incentive programs administered by the NYC Public Schools (i.e., Teachers of Tomorrow, Loan Forgiveness Program, Intensive Teacher Institute in Bilingual Special Education (ITI-BSE), New York City Teaching Fellows, Teach for America, I-Start, New Visions Urban Teacher Residency Program, Success Via Apprenticeship, Math for America, etc.).

 AWARD: